 The 131 Method includes the most current and credible and scientifically validated research on Nobel prize award-winning research on autophagy and metabolism.
 Despite these remarkable findings, we now know there is still so much more to learn about the connection between our gut and our metabolism, our brains and our bodies.
 With that in mind, step one is to keep an open mind, as we further refine our understanding what makes us tick.
 For a quick start to improving your gut health and feeling great, sign up for our Intro to Intermittent Fasting.

-About three years ago I started documenting (via Snapchat and Instagram) my quest to find reliable and affordable home health testing.
+Taking that into consideration, about three years ago I started documenting (via Snapchat and Instagram) my quest to find reliable and affordable home health testing with the shared goal of the 131 Method —solving the challenges around gut health with personalized solutions.
 Knowing that inflammation is the number one cause of chronic disease, and that food sensitivities create chronic inflammation, and therefore leaky gut, I was determined to find a company that could do this type of testing.

 I ordered and completed countless gut and food intolerance testing kits.
 The results often confused me.
 One test told me I was highly intolerant to eggs and almonds, two things I had eaten the day before the test.
 So, I eliminated those foods from my diet and did another test.
 Then, I’d find that many of the foods I consumed the most were suddenly on my “foods to avoid list.”

 Buyer Beware.
 Not All Gut Tests Are Created Equal.

 I searched further and found equally conflicting and confusing results from other popular gut microbiome testing kits: uBiome, DayTwo and Genova.
 I later discovered the inaccuracies were because these companies use a form of technology known as 16s.
 This technology is a lesser type than Viome, which I eventually tried with much different results.
 (More to come on Viome…)